What is Servant Leadership?

 The list could continue considerably.
 There would be arguments against many of these suggestions at a more deeply philosophical level, so please see them as simply icons, rather than absolutes.
 Also please note that while Robert Greenleaf popularised the term 'servant leadership', the examples above do not all necessarily fit neatly with Greenleaf's own definition of 'servant leadership'.

 Returning to Robert Greenleaf's popularisation of the concept, Greenleaf asserts that leaders are not servant leaders where their actions cause suffering or disadvantage to others.
 Inevitably this opens a much wider philosophical question concerning 'the greater good' - whether for example the suffering of a very few people is warranted to achieve the freedom of very many more people, but this is not essential for a basic appreciation of what servant leadership is.

-Some writers have attempted to extend the servant leadership philosophy by describing the characteristics and practices of servant leaders.
+Some writers have attempted to extend this leadership philosophy by describing the characteristics and practices of servant leaders.
 For example, Larry Spears, a former president of the Robert K Greenleaf Center for Servant Leadership has listed ten characteristics of a servant leader:

 - Awareness (including self-awareness)

 - Commitment to other people's growth and a community spirit

 Kent Keith (author of The Case for Servant Leadership), James Sipe and Don Frick (Seven Pillars of Servant Leadership) have listed different characteristics.
 There are others.
 The concept of Servant Leadership has become a very popular area to develop and exploit one way or another.

 The main point here however is that attempting to develop a character/behavioural set from servant-leadership philosophy inevitably shifts the ideas to being Trait-based leadership theory, with the seemingly insurmountable challenge of establishing a list of traits which can be widely agreed.
 However, as the above analysis indicates they cannot.